-If you live in the Bronx or in another borough and are visiting the borough during the summer (a great time!) or at another time of the year, you may very well be planning a visit to one of its great institutions – notably the Botanical Garden, the Bronx Zoo or Wave Hill.
+If you live in the Bronx or in another borough and are visiting the borough to enjoy its character, you may very well be planning a visit to one of its great institutions – notably the Botanical Garden, the Bronx Zoo or Wave Hill.

 It is equally important as you visit them to know what their admissions policies are in terms of free admission – our focus here at this website, which is the very core of the Free Admission Initiative, the focus of which is to educate all New Yorkers on their rights to free admission to the Metropolitan Museum as well as 12 other institutions on park land.